ThiagoBerrutti/ThiagoBerrutti/README.md

-### Hello, I'm Thiago Berrutti!
+### Hello!

-A .NET developer passionate with learning new ways to write cleaner, elegant, reusable and self-documented code.
+I'm Thiago Berrutti, a .NET developer passionate with learning new ways to write clean, elegant, reusable and self-documented code to solve problems.

-Check my [Store Manager REST API demo repository](https://github.com/ThiagoBerrutti/store-manager) to see some of my work.
+I recommend you to check my [Store Manager REST API demo repository](https://github.com/ThiagoBerrutti/store-manager) to see some of my work.

-Feel free to see my other public repositories, thanks!
+Feel free to see my other public repositories, too.
+Thanks!